-- As of the fourth quarter of 2021, there were 111 unique NCQA approved practices participating in the state's PCMH initiative.
-The last reported PCMH enrollment had 417,424 attributed members in the last quarter of 2019. - PCMH practices with NCQA level 2 or 3 recognition receive increased Medicaid rates for certain primary care services.
+- There are currently over 100 unique NCQA approved practices participating in the state's PCMH initiative. - PCMH practices with NCQA level 2 or 3 recognition receive increased Medicaid rates for certain primary care services.
 These practices are also eligible for additional retrospective lump sum PMPM payments based on improved quality measure performance over the prior year. - Qualifying HUSKY health PCMH programs can earn performance-based payments (performance payments and improvement payments) for select measures.
 For more information, see the next slide. - As of 2020, the state updated and removed the number of performance measures to increase clinical value.
-The state will continue to use the 2018-2019 payment methodology for the new performance measures. - Practices have 18 months to achieve recognition and may receive enhanced payments through the glide path option during this time. - In the second quarter of 2019, there were 18 glide path practices, one glide path renewal practice, and 16 PCMH accredited practices. - The state's physical health ASO, the Community Health Network of Connecticut, Inc., provides ongoing technical support to practices pursuing PCMH initial recognition or renewal.
+The state will continue to use the 2018-2019 payment methodology for the new performance measures. - Practices have 18 months to achieve recognition and may receive enhanced payments through the glide path option during this time. - The state's physical health ASO, the Community Health Network of Connecticut, Inc., provides ongoing technical support to practices pursuing PCMH initial recognition or renewal.